Here’s a recent comment from a user wondering about whether they should buy Tripadvisor Reviews.

 Start Monitoring Your Reputation:

-- Good Reviews: First, click over and engage that user.
+Good Reviews: First, click over and engage that user.
 Thank them for their review and send them a small token of thanks.
-Then, click “share” on the Socialdraft dashboard so you can share that amazing review across all your social media accounts.
+Then share that amazing review across all your social media accounts.
 This is the best kind of advertising.

 Don’t buy TripAdvisor reviews.
 If you are getting constant negative reviews under 3 stars, then you need to look at your business and analyze why these are happening.
 Take the time to fix these items…then…start responding to each bad review.
 Ask unsatisfied customers about what they didn’t like about your service, especially if it’s something that can be improved.
 Take bad reviews in stride.
 Take them as an example of what you need to improve in your hospitality business.